Beleh Keh

-Beleh Keh (بله كه) (Note: Also known as Balkeh) is a village in, and the capital of, Beleh Keh Rural District of Armardeh District (Note: Formerly Alut District) Baneh County, Kurdistan province, Iran.
+Beleh Keh (بله كه) (Note: Also known as Balkeh) is a village in, and the capital of, Beleh Keh Rural District in Armardeh District (Note: Formerly Alut District) of Baneh County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Kurds.

 Population

 At the time of the 2006 National Census, the village's population was 729 in 143 households.
 The following census in 2011 counted 700 people in 158 households.
 The 2016 census measured the population of the village as 716 people in 186 households.